dimkr/gplaces/README.md

     > save gemini.circumlunar.space/docs/specification.gmi
     enter filename (press ENTER for `/home/user/Downloads/specification.gmi`):

-to download a file instead of dispaying it or saving it to a temporary file, type `save`, followed by its URL, then press `ENTER`.
+to download a file instead of displaying it or saving it to a temporary file, type `save`, followed by its URL, then press `ENTER`.

     gemini.circumlunar.space/> 2 docs/